bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 This chapter addresses the installation process of the |bareosWebui|.

-Since :index:`Version >= 15.2.0 <pair: bareos-15.2.0; bareos-webui>` |bareosWebui| is part of the Bareos project and available for a number of platforms.
+Since :sinceVersion:`15.2.0: bareos-webui` |bareosWebui| is part of the Bareos project and available for a number of platforms.

 .. image:: /include/images/bareos-webui-jobs.*
    :width: 80.0%